Esteban697/VisualDataRoomVR/README.md

 ### by Esteban Struve

-Personal project about data representation in VR
+Personal project about data representation in VR.
 It explores the usage of gestures and neartouch input provided by Oculus